Smart Contract Platforms in 2020

 Waves is an open blockchain project, strongly focusing on dApps and using Web 3.0 technology.
 To keep this smart contract project simple, Waves offers many online courses, workshops, and other methods of support for developers that may want to work with Waves.

 Like many smart contract projects, Waves uses Proof-of-Stake.
 They also use a language that is designed to make development quicker and easier.
 This language, called Ride, is inspired by Scala and meant solely for programmers with an interest in decentralization.

-If you are not a programmer, you may be more interested in the cost of moving Waves token.
+If you are not a programmer, you may be more interested in the lower-cost fees when moving Waves token.
 Because of the algorithm, this coin is incredibly cost-efficient, and those that participate in the project take pride in that.
-Unlike some cryptocurrencies, you will not pay obscenely high network fees, and the programmers behind Waves will make sure that this continues.
+Unlike some cryptocurrencies, you will not pay high network fees, and the programmers behind Waves will make sure that this continues.

 Love crypto?
 Love useful, reliable data?
 Meet Aeternity: the cryptocurrency marrying blockchain tech to data.
-Using a hybrid of Proof-of-Work and Proof-of-Stake model, Aeternity offers a method for powering Turing-complete smart contracts that are even able to be executed off-chain.
+Using a hybrid of Proof-of-Work and Proof-of-Stake model, Aeternity offers a method for powering Turing-complete smart contracts that are capable of being executed off-chain.
 For those that love privacy, this is a giant stride in the right direction.

 From incredible security that removes single point of failure breaches to low-cost transactions, Aeternity offers everything that many crypto fans love.
-Plus, the team has aspired to make sure that the coin is easy to access on mobile devices, a feature that the majority of coins lack.
+Plus, the team has aspired to make sure that the coin is easy to access on mobile devices, a feature that many coins lack.

 aeternity blockchain - Scalable smart contracts interfacing with real world data